Blue card system statistics

 Our education activities help individuals and organisations foster safer service environments by:

-We also provide resources for individuals, organisations, Aboriginal and Torres Strait Islander communities, and people from culturally and linguistically diverse backgrounds.
+Learn more about blue card resources for individuals, organisations, Aboriginal and Torres Strait Islander communities, or people from culturally and linguistically diverse backgrounds.

 Supporting our stakeholders

-We visit regional and remote communities to assist people with their blue card applications and assist organisations with understanding who needs a blue card.
+We visit regional and remote communities to help people with their blue card applications and help organisations with understanding who needs a blue card.

 Supporting Aboriginal and Torres Strait Islander communities

-- expand our dedicated team of identified liaison officers that help First Nations stakeholders with the blue card application and assessment processes, and provide a cultural lens on the decision-making process
+• continue to help First Nations stakeholders with the application and assessment processes and provide a cultural lens on the decision making process

-- develop education resources and podcasts for First Nations communities and individuals, and provide free, tailored workshops in-person and online
+• develop education resources for First Nations communities and individuals, and provide free, tailored workshops in-person and online

-Find out more about how we support these communities.
+Find out more about how we support First Nations communities.